CyberShadow/dmdprof/blog.md

 Profiling compilation time
 ==========================

-Compilation time is rather interesting to D programmers.
+Compilation time is [frequently linked](https://xkcd.com/303/) to productivity, and is of particular interesting to D programmers.
 Walter Bright [designed](https://forum.dlang.org/post/hptdvo$kem$1@digitalmars.com) the language (among other things) to compile quickly
 (especially [compared to C++](http://www.drdobbs.com/cpp/c-compilation-speed/228701711)), and DMD, the reference D compiler implementation, is itself quite optimized.